raspberrypilearning/ambient-art/en/step_2.md

 Image, gif or video showing what they will achieve by the end of the step. ![](images/image.png){:width="300px"}
 </div>
 </div>

 --- task ---

+**Choose:** Decide what you want you want the colour sensor to detect.
+That could be single colour values, all the colour values, or maybe the brightness of the light.

+--- /task ---

+--- task ---